 Automatically notify your team in Slack when a user completes a Feathery form.

 Navigate to the Feathery form that you'd like to receive form completion notifications for in Slack.
-Click on the Connect tab.
+Click on the Integrations tab.

 Open the Slack integration and click Activate.

 You’ll be asked to log in to Slack, and give Feathery permission to access your workspace.
 This is also where you'll also be able to select the Slack channel you'd like to send form submission notifications to.
 Once you've chosen your channel from the dropdown menu, click Allow.

 Now that you've given Slack permission to send notifications to your workplace, you'll be redirected back to your Feathery dashboard where you'll notice within the modal that Slack is actively connected to your form.
 To send the integration live, click Save.

 Note: if you ever want to turn off Slack notifications for this form, simply click Slack within the Connect tab and toggle off the integration.

 Head over to your Slack app—you’ll see a notification from Feathery that someone has added the Feathery integration to the channel.

 Now sit back and watch the form submissions roll in.